 The United Nations is an international organization of 193 member-states.
 It was founded in 1945 to prevent another world war.
-Its headquarter is in New York.
+Its headquarters is in New York.

-Th UN is not a government and has no right to make binding laws.
+The U.N. is not a government and has no right to make binding laws.
 Instead, it uses the power of persuasion.
-All nations contribute to the UN budget, so they each have "skin in the game."
-That funds UN specific initiatives, such as $200 billion for clean energy.
+All nations contribute to the U.N. budget, so they each have "skin in the game."
+That funds U.N. specific initiatives, such as $200 billion for clean energy.
 Small countries benefit if these efforts are spent in their areas.
-(Source: "Here's What the 2014 UN Is Doing," Kicker, September 24, 2015)

 The Secretariat carries out the day-to-day work of the Organization.
 The Security Council nominates its leader, the Secretary-General.

-The UN Security Council is the most powerful UN unit.
+The U.N.
+Security Council is the most powerful U.N. unit.
 Its mandate is to keep the peace.
 The five permanent members are China, France, Russia, the United Kingdom, and the United States.
-The General Assembly elects ten non-permanent members that hold two-year terms.
+The General Assembly elects 10 non-permanent members that hold two-year terms.